testflows/TestFlows-WebSite/source/handbook/index.md

 where

-* `test` (optional) the instance of the test for which to obtain test time, default: current test
+* `test` (optional) the instance of the test for which a test time should be obtained, default: current test

 The returned value is fixed after test has finished its execution.